 The area of history and the social sciences comprises those disciplines by which we read the stories of political, psychological, and societal life.
 Courses in economics investigate such issues as globalization, the interaction of growth and social policy, and the glories and inequalities of capitalism.
 Others in anthropology, geography, political science, psychology, public policy, science and technology, and sociology examine such subjects as death and dying, personality development, and women in the Muslim world.
 Through focused study, students explore many sides of the human condition.

-The study of anthropology traditionally covers four “fields”: sociocultural anthropology, linguistic anthropology, biological anthropology and archaeology.
+The study of anthropology traditionally covers four fields: sociocultural anthropology, linguistic anthropology, biological anthropology, and archaeology.
 At Sarah Lawrence College, we concentrate on sociocultural and linguistic anthropology.

-Behind almost every aspect of our lives is a cultural realm: a shared construction that shapes assumptions and determines much of how we perceive and relate to the world.
+Behind almost every aspect of our lives is a cultural realm, a shared construction that shapes assumptions and determines much of how we perceive and relate to the world.
 Sociocultural anthropology is the study of that realm—its extent and its effects.
-As students learn to approach, with an anthropological eye, what they formerly might have taken for granted, they gain insight into how social forces govern the ways in which we relate to ourselves and each other: how we use words, how we define ourselves and others, how we make sense of our bodies, even how we feel emotions.
+As students learn to approach with an anthropological eye what they formerly might have taken for granted, they gain insight into how social forces govern the ways in which we relate to ourselves and to each other: how we use words, how we define ourselves and others, how we make sense of our bodies, even how we feel emotions.
 Through examining the writings of anthropologists, viewing ethnographic films, and discussing these and other materials in seminar and conference sessions, students develop a comprehensive and multipatterned sense of the cultural dimensions of human lives.
-By studying the underpinnings of language, symbolic practices, race, gender, sexuality, policy and advocacy, medical systems, cities, modernity, or social organization across a range of Western and non-Western settings, students come to understand better how meaning is made.
+By studying the underpinnings of language, symbolic practices, race, gender, sexuality, policy and advocacy, medical systems, cities, modernity, and/or social organization across a range of Western and non-Western settings, students come to understand better how meaning is made.
 With seminar dynamics and content characteristic of graduate-level work, Sarah Lawrence’s anthropology courses take students in often unexpected and challenging directions.

-Asian Studies is an interdisciplinary field grounded in current approaches to the varied regions of Asia.
+Asian studies is an interdisciplinary field grounded in current approaches to the varied regions of Asia.
 Seminars and lectures are offered on China, Japan, India, Bangladesh, Nepal, and Indonesia.
 Courses explore Asian cultures, geographies, histories, societies, and religions.
-Visual and performing arts are included in the Asian Studies curriculum.
+Visual and performing arts are included in the Asian studies curriculum.
 Faculty, trained in languages of their areas, draw on extensive field experience in Asia.
 Their courses bridge humanities, social sciences, and global studies.

 Students are encouraged to consider studying in Asia during their junior year.
 The Office of International Programs assists students in locating appropriate opportunities.
 Recent Sarah Lawrence College students have participated in programs of study in India, China, and Japan.